jramb/claws/README.md

   * More sophisticated select and updates
   * Create and modify tables
 1. S3 support
-1. Maybe SimpleDB support (maybe)
+1. Maybe SimpleDB support
 1. Maybe SQS, SNS, SWF
-1. more, if
+1. more, if there is interest.